International music review website Divide and Conquer had this to say about Far Far Away.

-Music guru Graham Reid had this to say about “Old World”.
+Music guru Graham Reid had this to say about “Old World” in 2013.

 Wellington guitar maker and musician Burgin has recorded some understated and finely crafted albums of what he calls “Kiwi urban folk” or “unoffical Kiwi folk” and after his 2009 album My Sweet Town we had him answer the Famous Elsewhere Questionnaire here to point to his more recent one Gentle Landings.

 This time — again with a reliable cast of equals on bass, fiddle and percussion — he once more looks to the local landscape and characters in songs which address the Pike River mine tragedy (the poetically understated title track which has a sentimentality but never once errs towards the mawkish) and the 19th century Scottish-born sheep rustler James McKenzie who was imprisoned in irons (but pardoned because of, that great New Zealand tradition, flaws in police procedures).